Tubo, Abra: Beew massacre

-On May 6, 1983, Sitio Beew in Tubo, Abra, was the site of a series of attacks carried out by members of the 623rd Philippine Constabulary (PC), under the command of Captain Berido, Lieutenant Rehaldo Lebua, and Lieutenant Juanito Puyawan.
-The incident, later referred to as the “Beew Massacre,” involved the burning of four houses and a rice granary.
-Within the granary were the remains of three villagers, including Barangay Councilman Rodolfo Labawig, Josefina Cayandag—who was pregnant at the time—and her unborn child.
-Beew residents,including babies and toddlers, were beaten and their houses looted in response to the residents' alleged support of protests against the logging operations of Herminio Disini's Cellophil Resources Corporation in their area.
+On May 6, 1983, Sitio Beew in Tubo was the site of several attacks by the 623rd Philippine Constabulary (623rd PC) led by Captain Berido, Lt.
+Rehaldo Lebua and Lt.
+Juanito Puyawan, which would collectively come to be known as the "Beew Massacre."
+The 623rd PC burned down four houses and a rice granary, which still contained the remains of three villagers including an unborn baby, and Barangay Councilman Rodolfo Labawig, pregnant mother Josefina Cayandag, and her unborn child.
+Beew residents, including babies and toddlers, were beaten and their houses looted in response to the residents' alleged support of protests against the logging operations of Herminio Disini's Cellophil Resources Corporation in their area.

 The residents fled to Sagada where they took refuge in the Church of the St. Mary.
 There, they were given succor by Fr.
 Paul Sagayo Jr. until they could finally be aided by Atty Pablo Sanidad of the Free Legal Assistance Group and journalist Isidoro Chammag of the Bulletin Today.

-The government initially denied the occurrence of the incident and filed charges against Chammag in connection with the events.
-However, the Baguio Press publicly supported Chammag and initiated the “Piso para kay Chammag” campaign to raise funds for his bail.
-The charges were subsequently dismissed, and the case later came to be regarded as a landmark in Philippine jurisprudence.
+The government denied the incident and filed a case against Chammag, but the Baguio Press supported Chammag and launched the "Piso para kay Chammag" campaign to raise bail for him.
+The charges were later dismissed, and Chammag's became a landmark case in Philippine Jurisprudence.